atom/github/docs/how-we-work.md

 The RFC is meant to be a living document that will be modified over the duration of development as things evolve, new information is discovered, and UXR is conducted.

+_We encourage community members wanting to contribute new features to follow this process._ This will help our team collaborate with you and give us an opportunity to provide valuable feedback that could inform your development process.
+You can run your idea by us by simply filling out the first three sections of the RFC template (summary, motivation, and explanation).
+Feel free to leave the rest blank -- more info would be welcome but is not necessary.

 ##### Process

 1. On a feature branch, write a proposal as a markdown document beneath [`docs/rfcs`](/docs/rfcs) in this repository.
 Copy the [template](/docs/rfcs/000-template.md) to begin.
 Open a pull request.
 The RFC document should include: